cjdbarlow/Part-One/iron_homeostasis.md

 # Iron Homeostasis
 >	Describe the normal nutritional requirements

-Approximately 3-5g of iron is found in the body
+Approximately 3-5g of iron is found in the body as:
 * **Oxygen-carrying globin molecules** (~70%)
 Haemoglobin and myoglobin.
 * **Catalyst** for biological reactions (~30%)